Proof: Overcoming Objections to Your Messaging and Positioning

 Overcome objections using our messaging and positioning template for social impact leaders.

-#4 - Messaging & Positioning Template: Differentiator
+#4 - Messaging & Positioning Template: (i) Differentiators & (ii) Value Proposition Worksheet

-#8 - Messaging & Positioning Template: Testing
+#7 - Messaging & Positioning Process: Testing

 Overcoming Objections